Two-stage and Lagrangian Dual Decision Rules for Multistage Adaptive Robust Optimization: Primal Bounding

+{\crev We further remark that the presence of decision-rule design variables $\beta$ may make the master problem $\MP$ numerically challenging to solve, compared to traditional use cases of C\&CG.
+In that regard, recently proposed enhancement ideas can be employed, such as the inexact C\&CG algorithm proposed by \cite{tsang2023inexact}.
+In their framework, master problems are solved to a given relative optimality gap which gradually reduces to zero over the course of the algorithm.
+Additionally, it is possible to design the basis functions $\Phi_t(\cdot)$ to use a small information basis rather than the entire history $\xi^t$ so that the number of design variables is reduced.
+This would be especially helpful for problems with larger number of decision stages. }

+Another consideration concerning the exact solution of \eqref{eq:2RO-linear} using the C\&CG algorithm is its convergence.
+Indeed, the C\&CG may not have finite convergence in general. {\crev If $\xisupp$ is a finite set, then the finite convergence is straightforward, otherwise more conditions are needed to ensure this property.} \cite{zeng2013solving} proved finite convergence, considering a (bounded) polyhedral uncertainty set, for problems with only right-hand-side uncertainty represented as an affine function of uncertain parameters.
+However, in problem \eqref{eq:2RO-linear}, basis functions $\twostageLDRBFt$ appear as coefficients of $\twostageLDRVart$, both in the objective function \eqref{eq:2RO-linear-obj} (in the term ${\stateCt}^\top \twostageLDRBFt$) and the second-stage constraints (terms $A_t^{\texttt{s}}(\xisupt)\twostageLDRBFt, B_t^{\texttt{s}}(\xisupt)\twostageLDRBFtminusone$ and $D_t^{\texttt{s}}(\xisupt) \twostageLDRBFt$).
+The following proposition provides a sufficient condition for finite convergence of the C\&CG algorithm (proof is given in Appendix \ref{sec:proofs}) in this more general context.}

-\begin{proposition} Assume that the uncertainty set $\xisupp$ is either a finite discrete set or a compact polyhedron, and the basis functions $\twostageLDRBFt$ are affine in $\xisupt$.
-Then the C\&CG algorithm converges to $\twostageLDRUB$ of an \MSARO{} with continuous and fixed recourse in a finite number of iterations. \end{proposition}
+\begin{proposition} {\crev Consider an \MSARO{} with only right-hand-side uncertainty, continuous recourse, and (bounded) polyhedral uncertainty set.
+If the basis functions $\twostageLDRBFt$ are chosen to be affine in $\xisupt$ for all $t \in \set{2,T}$, the C\&CG algorithm converges to $\twostageLDRUB$ in a finite number of iterations.} \end{proposition}

-In case the conditions of Proposition \ref{prop:two-stage-ccg} are not satisfied, the C\&CG algorithm can still converge asymptotically to the optimal solution of problem \eqref{eq:2RO-linear}.
-This is because the lower bound (optimal objective value of $\MP$) improves with each iteration, and under the Assumptions~\ref{ass:feasibility} and \ref{ass:bounded}, the optimal value of problem \eqref{eq:2RO-linear} is finite.
+In case the conditions of Proposition \ref{prop:two-stage-ccg} are not satisfied, the C\&CG algorithm still converge{\crev s but} asymptotically to an optimal solution of problem \eqref{eq:2RO-linear} {\crev if it is feasible (since it is bounded under the boundedness assumption imposed on the original MSARO problem)}.